-The Bank requires every unit to submit loss event report through designated channels.
-The information captured by each unit is for the determination of the real cause(s) of the loss event and enhancement of the existing operational controls or workflow, to ensure that the lessons are learnt and such loss event will not recur in the future.
+The Bank requires every unit to submit a loss event report through designated channels.
+These reports help units identify the root cause(s) of loss events, improve their operational risk controls and processes, and serve as lessons to prevent similar events in the future.
 When the senior management and the Board of Directors of the Bank are informed of the trends and changes of operational risk, they can consider the measure to prevent, control, or mitigate the loss that may occur in time and in proper way.